sometimes life just ‘happens’, . . . but we still have to eat

 Mix well.

 Pour liquid ingredients into dry ingredients.
 And mix by hand to make sure all flour is moistened.
-Add shredded zucchini and stir to combine.
+Add 3-4 cups shredded zucchini (see above) and stir to combine.

 Add 1 + 1/2 cup REAL chocolate chips and stir in.